Groovy52/Groovy52.github.io/_projects/saldnet.md

      Architecture details of the RoI feature-based self-attention mechanism (RAM)
 </div>

+The RoI feature-based self-attention mechanism (RAM) refines the grouped point set from the hierarchical grid RoI pooling by integrating spatial and semantic relationships.

 The architecture of RAM is illustrated in Figure~\ref{fig4}.
 The RAM takes as input the 3D coordinates $F_{\text{xyz}} \in \mathbb{R}^{N \times 3}$ and semantic features $F_f \in \mathbb{R}^{N \times C}$ of $N$ neighboring points.
 From $F_{\text{xyz}}$, a position embedding $p_e$ is computed via a fully connected (FC) layer.
 Semantic inputs $F_f$ are projected to key and value embeddings, $k_e$ via an FC layer, and $v_e$ via an MLP.